StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 - Low-poly render of X; high resolution, 4k
 - A digital illustration of X, 4k, detailed, trending in artstation, fantasy vivid colors

-That last one has worked very well for me for almost any prompt that describes a simple static scene (like houses, cities, landscapes or interiors) or a single humanoid/animal/plant.
+That last one has worked well for me for almost any prompt that describes a simple static scene (like houses, cities, landscapes or interiors) or a single humanoid/animal/plant.
 You can append styles to these in the end too (Eldritch, disco, lo-fi, etc.).

 ## VQVAE (EleutherAI)